simplify9/Mtm/README.md

 Then invite the user to reside under the tenancy, calling `Invite`.
 Given the user accepts the invitation, we can move on to the following step in the cycle.

 #### 4- LOGIN
-The user logs in, prompting `Login` (which takes in details in the `AccountLogin` model) using their outlined credentials, previously returned by the MTM-generated token.
+The user logs in, prompting `Login` (which takes in details in the `AccountLogin` model) using their outlined credentials, previously returned by the _MTM_-generated token.

 #### 5- Account Creation
-This is when MTM completes the cycle, creating for the logged-in user an account, indentifying their role, and enabling access onto the program under the tenancy.
+This is when _MTM_ completes the cycle, creating for the logged-in user an account, indentifying their role, and enabling access onto the program under the tenancy.
 Prompt `CreateAccount` and your user is ready.

 ## Additional Properties
 Like with most user-based programs, _MTM_ allows users a variety of properties to modify the program's use.
-(*Note: the properties marked with an asterisk are limited to the Administrator and Moderators' use.)
+(*Note: the properties marked with an asterisk are limited to the Administrator and Moderators' use*.)

 #### - Changing password on user's end